LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 .. c:function:: int SUNDIALSGetVersionNumber(int *major, int *minor, int *patch, char *label, int len)

-   This routine The function sets integers for the SUNDIALS major, minor, and patch release numbers and fills a string with the release label if applicable.
+   This routine sets integers for the SUNDIALS major, minor, and patch release numbers and fills a string with the release label if applicable.